 To accommodate the expansion of the guest house, the existing parking lot must also be expanded.
 1.25 parking bays is required for every room in the hotel.
-The expansion of the hotel will have a total of 24 rooms therefore 30 parking bays is required.
-The Zoning Scheme does not provide specific parking requirements for a restaurant.
-In such a case, the By-law stipulates that the Municipality must determine on-site parking requirements for land uses not stipulated.
-It is proposed that the Business ratio of 4 parking bays per 100m2 be used.
-The restaurant section measures 197m2 and will require 8 additional bays.
-The total parking requirement calculates to 38 bays.
-The present proposal only provides for 5 on-site bays, which leaves a shortfall of 33 bays.
+The expansion of the hotel will have a total of 22 rooms (one room will be a manager room) therefore 27 parking bays are required.
+The restaurant section measures 192m and will require 2 additional bays.
+The total parking requirement calculates to 31 bays.
+The present proposal only provides for 6 on-site bays, which leaves a shortfall of 25 bays.
 As part of this extension, the new owners seek to reduce on-site parking requirements as stipulated in the Bitou Zoning Scheme, by utilising the adjacent public parking area and upgrading it to include 27 additional public parking bays.

-Please refer to Figure 4, the yellow indicates the existing parking that will remain the same.
+Please refer to Figure 2, the white indicates the existing parking that will remain the same.
 The red indicates the new public parking.
 The blue indicates new private hotel parking.

-Figure 4: Proposed parking layout
+Figure 2: Proposed parking layout